Adobe Mobile App Usage Information FAQ

 Why is Adobe asking me to share information on how I use and interact with Adobe mobile apps?

-Can I choose not to share information about how I use and interact with Adobe mobile apps?
+Can I choose not to share usage information about how I use and interact with Adobe mobile apps?

 Yes.
 You can choose not to share usage information by changing your preferences within your mobile app.